 I have written previously about the COURAGE trial — a large and important study published in 2007, whose conclusion was that angioplasty and stent procedures (percutaneous coronary interventions or PCI) did not offer any survival advantage over medications alone.
 After five years of follow-up, the group of patients receiving PCI did not have fewer heart attacks or cardiac deaths than the group who received optimal medical therapy (OMT; modest lifestyle changes plus anti-platelet, blood pressure-lowering, and cholesterol-lowering medications).1

-Later on, meta-analyses of COURAGE and similar trials confirmed the lack of advantage of PCI over OMT.2-3 Further studies confirmed that PCI also did not provide any advantage over OMT for relief of angina symptoms.4 In light of this data, 2012 guidelines from the American Heart Association and related health agencies recommend medical therapy and lifestyle changes rather than these interventional or surgical procedures for first-line treatment of most patients with stable ischemic heart disease to reduce the risk of heart attack and death.
+Later on, meta-analyses of COURAGE and similar trials confirmed the lack of advantage of PCI over OMT.2-3 Further studies confirmed that PCI also did not provide any advantage over OMT for relief of angina symptoms.4 In 2015, long-term suvival data from the COURAGE trial was published, confirming no difference in the number of deaths between the PCI group and the medical therapy group over the course of approximately 12 years.5 In light of all this research, American Heart Association guidelines recommend medical therapy and lifestyle changes rather than these interventional or surgical procedures for first-line treatment of most patients with stable ischemic heart disease to reduce the risk of heart attack and death.6 The American Heart Association and American College of Cardiology have also published guidelines for appropriate use to help reduce the number of inappropriate PCI procedures.7

 So, having an angioplasty or stent procedure does not provide any added protection against heart attacks or cardiac deaths in patients with stable coronary artery disease.
 But is there any harm in performing these procedures?
 In my book, The End of Heart Disease, I devote an entire chapter to the question of angioplasty and stenting.

-A cost-effectiveness analysis of the COURAGE trial estimated that PCI added $10,000 to the lifetime cost of treatment without providing any significant gain in lifespan.6 Multiply that $10,000 by the number of angioplasty and stent procedures performed in the U.S. every year, which is about 492,000 (the vast majority are non-emergency procedures).7
+A cost-effectiveness analysis of the COURAGE trial estimated that PCI added $10,000 to the lifetime cost of treatment without providing any significant gain in lifespan.9 Multiply that $10,000 by the number of angioplasty and stent procedures performed in the U.S. every year, which is about 492,000 (the vast majority are non-emergency procedures).10

 President Bush needed aggressive nutritional counseling and potentially life-saving nutritional information.
 It sounds like he was not properly informed of these studies that document the ineffectiveness of PCI and the value of the proper dietary intervention.
 If that is the case, I consider that malpractice.